ligreman/king/README.md

 Field description of the config file:

-* kongNodeUrl: default kong url node to connect to.
+* kong_admin_url: default kong url node to connect to.

 ### King Globals configuration